How Karen Millen entering administration will affect Australian customers

 The Australian branches of Topshop, Payless Shoes, Marcs, Roger David, David Lawrence and Napolean Perdis have also been affected by the struggling shopping market.

-- Best sales of the week: Rebel, Qatar Airways and gorman
+- Best fashion sales of the week: ASOS, SurfStitch and David Jones

 Main image: Facebook user Karen Millen